-Rosa Ortez Cruz has been living in sanctuary in Chapel Hill for eight months, to avoid deportation while appealing her asylum claim.
+Rosa Ortez Cruz has been living in a sanctuary in Chapel Hill for eleven months, to avoid deportation while appealing her asylum claim.
 Between hope and despair, her life now unfolds in a restricted perimeter, part of a growing church sanctuary movement.

 By Sarah R. Champagne

 “I’ll be here anyway, just come,” she said.
 Just in case it was not obvious.
-It was obvious, but not normal, and certainly not desirable.
-Since April 10th, 2018, this mother of four children has not gone out much outside, much less outside of the Church of reconciliation’s property.
+Since April 10th, 2018, this mother of four children has not gone out much outside, much less ventured outside of the Church of Reconciliation’s property.

 At the end of March 2018, her life changed in a flash.
 She received a deportation order on the 23rd.
-Two weeks later, ICE raids resulted in 25 to 40 arrests in North Carolina, according to several news articles.
-She entered the church protection at the right time.
-“I am really afraid to go back, so I wanted to do everything I could.”
+Two weeks later, ICE raids resulted in 25 to 40 arrests in North Carolina, which sacred her further.
+“I am really afraid to go back to Honduras, so I wanted to do everything I could to stay.”

-The U.S. Immigration and Customs Enforcement (ICE) agents can’t reach her in this place where she has taken sanctuary.
-Rosa is not hiding; just waiting for the court to reexamine her asylum claim.
+The U.S. Immigration and Customs Enforcement (ICE) agents can’t reach her where she has taken sanctuary.
+Rosa is not hiding, just waiting for the court to reexamine her asylum claim.

 Rosa Ortez Cruz finds herself in a long in-between, her status is in limbo.
 The sanctuary, her physical space, compares to a borderland, an area between two things or two countries, which contains features from both.
 The church is on the American territory, yet retrieved from it.
 Rosa is free to live there, yet her freedom of movement is voluntarily restricted.
 She is symbolically at the periphery of the country, but inside it at the same time.
 Her only safe space has pushed her at the fringe of her own life.
 She lives in a confined borderland.

-Some of these immigrants are convicted criminals – like ICE prides itself – but others, like Rosa Ortez Cruz have no criminal records.
-They are targeted even when they comply with mandatory check-ins, sometimes waiting for their case to be heard, says Church World Service (CWS).
+Others are targeted even though they comply with mandatory check-ins, sometimes waiting for their case to be heard, says Church World Service (CWS).
 This organization has helped the response to these policies by supporting an emerging movement of churches, says Jennie Bell, community organizer for CWS.

+Only about 20% of all Honduran asylum demands get accepted.
 Honduras has no declared armed conflict but seems to be at war with itself, consistently showing violent death rates as high as war-torn countries.
 What difference does it make?
 The asylum acceptance rate is much higher for countries like Afghanistan and Iraq.
-On the other hand, Honduras ranks among the highest denial rates.
-This Central American country is also an infamous champion of crime against women, with one woman being murdered every 16 hours in 2016.
+Honduras is also an infamous champion of crime against women, with one woman being murdered every 16 hours in 2016.

 Migrants from Honduras also made headlines in October when president Trump virulently respond to the upcoming of a group.
 He sent 5,000 troops to the southern American border, falsely accusing terrorists to hide in their ranks.
 “I think that everything that Trump does will just make more money for criminal gangs because they will still smuggle people.
 So they will only ask for more money to immigrants,” thinks Ortez Cruz.